thriveweb/deking-new/content/services/single-service.md

       functional, and provides real value to your property.
     podImage: /images/uploads/21.jpg
     podsTitle: What style of Deck do you need?
-bannerTitle: Winter Special
+bannerTitle: End of year Special
-bannerDescription: |-
+bannerDescription: >-
-  Free Heatstrip heater with every Insulated Patio Roof.
+  Free 32inch TV with all decks, watch the boxing day test on your new outdoor deck

-  Minimum size 25m2.
+  Minimum deck size 25m2.

-  Not valid with interest free finance.
+  Available with 12 months interest free

-  Offer ends 30th June.
+  Offer ends 2019.
 Call for T's & C's
-bannerImage: /images/uploads/heatstrip_gazebo.jpg
+bannerImage: /images/uploads/patios-verandah-carport-outback-gable-04.jpg
 bannerButton:
   label: Contact Us
   link: contact